fosrl/docs/packages/docusaurus/docs/06-Newt/02-install.md

 docker compose up -d
 ```

-We intent to crate more extensive documentation on this in the future.
+We intend to create more extensive documentation on this in the future.
 If you would like to contribute, please do!